-Find out how many calories and carbohydrates you need to fuel, recover and manage your weight effectively, plus recipe suggestions for normal training days.
+Find out how many carbohydrates you need to fuel, recover and manage your weight effectively, plus recipe suggestions for normal training days.

 On normal training days you should aim for a moderate increase in energy (calorie) intake mainly from increased carbohydrate...